 Cells have an absolute requirement for energy and energy demands increase during exercise.
-Although there are three macronutrients – protein, fat, and carbohydrates, your body primarily uses fat and carbohydrates as a fuel source.
+Although there are three macronutrients – protein, fat, and carbohydrates, your body primarily uses carbohydrates and fat as a fuel source.
 It’s only during long periods of exercise when you haven’t eaten beforehand or when you’re consuming too few calories that you use more than a small percentage of protein to fuel exercise.

 If you’re trying to lose weight, you’d ideally like to shift fuel usage toward fat as opposed to carbohydrates.
 Who doesn’t want to burn those stubborn fat stores?
 When we say “burn,” we actually mean fat oxidation, the process of breaking down fat into energy, or ATP.
 To burn fat as fuel, we have to mobilize it from fat deposits stored somewhere in the body.
 If you do this consistently and don’t compensate by eating more calories you’ll lose body fat.
 Of course, it’s rarely as simple as that.
 A number of factors, like hormones, can impact the simple equation of calories in, calories out.

 Still, it’s helpful to know what we can do to subtly shift the fuel your body uses away from carbohydrates and toward fat oxidation.
 Let’s look at some of the factors that impact whether your body burns more fat or carbohydrates as fuel during exercise.